dparker1005/pmpro-abandoned-cart-recovery/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-abandoned-cart-recovery/issues

 == Changelog ==
+= 1.0.1 - 2025-09-15 =
+* BUG FIX: Fixed a fatal error that could occur while processing recovery attempts when a user or level has been deleted. #11 (@dparker1005)

 = 1.0 - 2025-08-11 =
 * ENHANCEMENT: Now allowing sending test emails when editing email templates. #8 (@dparker1005)